apperian/EASEJenkinsPlugin/README.md

-NOTE: This plugin was previously called: EASE Plugin or Arxan MAM Publisher.
+NOTE: This plugin was previously called EASE Plugin and Arxan MAM Publisher.